 Akhriev is internationally sought after as an instructor for figure and landscape painting and for his monumental work.
 The Four Seasons, his four 9 foot bronze figures completed for the city of Chattanooga, is listed on the national Public Art Registry.

-Artists Magazine featured Akhriev in the February, 2006 issue.
+Artists Magazine featured Akhriev in the February 2006 issue.
 His work is in two books in English.
 Daud Akhriev, Stylistic Pluralism was published in 2002 by CommonPlace publishing.
 He is also featured in Traditions Rediscovered, the Finley Collection of Russian Art.
-Akhriev’s drawings are in several books about the Repin Institute, both in Russian langauge and in Chinese, and in numerous magazines such as Chattanooga Magazine, Southern Living and American Art Collector.
+Akhriev’s drawings are in several books about the Repin Institute, both in Russian language and in Chinese, and in numerous magazines such as Chattanooga Magazine, Southern Living, and American Art Collector.